Shrimp Pesto Rice Bowls

 Step 7

 Assemble bowls.
 Layer serving bowls with rice, vegetables, shrimp, and optional toppings.
+Add a sprinkle of kosher salt and freshly ground black pepper to taste.
+You can also add extra pesto sauce if desired!

 I made edamame for these rice bowls this time.
 Roasted tomatoes or grilled zucchini are also a great alternative.
 You could even add grilled pineapple or other fruits.